Kubik-Modder/REP/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with GitHub
+## I Develop with GitHub
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
+## I Use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.